 The islands and accommodation in the hotspots

 Immediately after the launch of the EU-Turkey Statement on 20 March 2016, Reception and Identification Centres (RIC) –the so-called “hotspot” facilities– were transformed into closed detention facilities due to a practice of blanket detention of all newly arrived persons.
-Following criticism by national and international organisations and actors, as well as due to the limited capacity to maintain and run closed facilities on the islands with a large population, this practice has largely been abandoned.
-As a result, RIC on the islands are used mainly as open reception centres, albeit similar to mainland camps, since March 2020 their residents have been subject to ongoing and disproportionate restriction of their freedom of movement in the context of measures aimed at restricting the spread of the COVID-19 pandemic.
+Following criticism by national and international organisations and actors, as well as due to the limited capacity to maintain and run closed facilities on the islands with a large population, this practice was largely abandoned.
+As a result, RIC on the islands have since been used mainly as open reception centres, albeit similar to mainland camps, since March 2020 their residents have been subject to ongoing and disproportionate restrictions of their freedom of movement in the context of measures aimed at restricting the spread of the COVID-19 pandemic.

-Following a controversial press briefing of the Government’s operational plan for responding to the refugee issue, on 20 November 2019, it was announced that the island RICs would be transformed into Closed Reception and Identification Centres that would simultaneously function as Pre-Removal Detention Centres and which would have a capacity of at least 18,000 places.
-The announcements inter alia raised serious concerns and/or were condemned by a wide array of actors, including members of the European Parliament, which addressed an open letter to the Justice and Home Affairs Council, the CoE Commissioner for Human Rights, as well as GCR and other civil society actors, and local communities in Greece, who have on several occasions continued to display their opposition to the creation of new centres on the islands.
+Following a controversial press briefing on the Government’s operational plan for responding to the refugee issue, on 20 November 2019, it was announced that the island RICs would be transformed into Closed Reception and Identification Centres that would simultaneously function as Pre-Removal Detention Centres and which would have a capacity of at least 18,000 places.
+The announcements inter alia raised serious concerns and/or were condemned by a wide array of actors, including members of the European Parliament – who addressed an open letter to the Justice and Home Affairs Council – the CoE Commissioner for Human Rights, as well as GCR and other civil society actors, and local communities in Greece, who have on several occasions continued to display their opposition to the creation of new centres on the islands.

 Notwithstanding this, it should be mentioned that throughout 2019 people residing in the RICs continued being subjected to a “geographical restriction”, based on which they are under an obligation not to leave the island and to reside in the RIC facility (see Freedom of Movement).
 Moreover, as mentioned, since March 2020, asylum seekers residing in RICs and mainland camps remain subject to a further and disproportionate restriction of their movement, in the context of measures aimed at countering the spread of the COVID-19 pandemic.
 These disproportionate restrictions, with small variations, continued to be imposed, albeit implemented differently in different locations, up to 2022.
-As per the latest relevant Joint Ministerial Decisions as of the time of writing, which repeats the wording of previous such Decisions, exit from the facilities (includes RICs and the totality of accommodation centres for third-country nationals) is only allowed between 7am-7pm, only for one family member or representative of a group, and only in order “to meet essential needs”.
+As per the latest relevant Joint Ministerial Decision issued as of the time of writing, covering the period between 26 March-4 April 2022, exit from the facilities (includes RICs and the totality of accommodation centres for third-country nationals) is only allowed between 7am-9pm, only for representatives of families or groups, and only in order “to meet essential needs”.

 As noted by FRA in November 2020: “Greece never lifted all the restrictions on refugee camps and reception facilities adopted at the outset of the pandemic.
 These included restricting residents’ movement within the limits of the camps and banning or restricting visitors, which affected the provision of social services”.

 Beyond the hotspots, each island has an additional, though limited, number of facilities, inter alia operating under the ESTIA II accommodation scheme or NGOs for the temporary accommodation of vulnerable groups, including unaccompanied children.
-Albeit, following the Ministry of Migration and Asylum decisions to shut down dignified accommodation alternatives, and namely PIKPA Lesvos and PIKPA Leros in November 2020, as well as the municipal Kara Tepe camp in Lesvos in April 2021, PIKPA Lesvos, and the announced plan to terminate the ESTIA accommodation scheme on the islands by November 2021, these are expected to give way to the new Closed-Controlled island facilities in 2021, as the exclusive form of first-line reception starting 2021.
+Albeit, following the Ministry of Migration and Asylum decisions to shut down dignified accommodation alternatives, namely PIKPA Lesvos and PIKPA Leros in November 2020, as well as the municipal Kara Tepe camp in Lesvos in April 2021, PIKPA Lesvos, and the announced plan to terminate the ESTIA accommodation scheme on the islands by November 2021, these have gradually given way to the new Closed-Controlled island facilities in 2021, as the exclusive form of first-line reception starting 2021.
 The first such Center was inaugurated in Samos in September 2021, in an isolated are in the region of Zervou, and already within two months of its operation the facility’s resemblance with a prison, with residents being subject to disproportionate and severe measures of control and movement restrictions tantamount to de facto detention measures for some, were evident.
 As noted by MsF in September 2021, the new facility “is a dystopian nightmare that contributes to [refugees’] isolation and their further re-traumatisation”.
 Three months following the facility’s inauguration, in December 2021, the Court of Syros confirmed the unlawful character of the prohibition of exit imposed by the Greek state on residents of the facility, in case brought forth by GCR.
 The Closed-Controlled Centers of Leros and Kos were respectively operationalised in November 2021.
 The relevant facilities in Lesvos and Chios have yet to become operational as of the time of writing of this report.

-More precisely, the figures reported by the National Coordination Centre for Border Control, Immigration and Asylum, as issued by the General Secretariat for Information and Communication, were as follows:
+More precisely, the figures reported by the National Coordination Centre for Border Control, Immigration and Asylum, under the Ministry of Citizen Protection, were as follows:

 See also AIRE Centre and ECRE, With Greece: Recommendations for refugee protection, July 2016, 7-8.